snabbco/snabb/src/apps/intel_mp/README.md

 enabled or disabled uniformly.
 If this is enabled, *macaddr* must be specified.

+— Key **vmdq_queuing_mode**

+*Optional*.
+Sets the queuing mode to use in VMDq mode.
+Has no effect when VMDq is disabled.
+The available queuing modes are `"rss-64-2"` (the default with 64 pools, 2 queues each) and `"rss-32-4"` (32 pools, 4 queues each).

 — Key **poolnum**

 *Optional*.
 The VMDq pool to associate with, numbered from 0.
 The default is to select a pool number automatically.
+The maximum pool number depends on the queuing mode.

 — Key **macaddr**